-With that being said, here are some tips to help you get the most out of Matchday:
+Five tips to help you get the most out of a Seattle Sounders Matchday:

 Especially at the beginning of the season, you’re going to want to wear layers.
 Hats, scarves, thick jackets, thermal shirts/pants and warm socks should do the trick.
 Of course, you can buy things like scarves or hats at the stadium for a pretty penny.
 You’re also going to want to wear comfortable shoes for tip number three…

 This is the best way to get there.
-Park at the Seattle Southside Visitor Center in SeaTac and hop on the Link Light Rail.
-The trip takes about 30 minutes and the roundtrip ticket costs about $5.
-On Matchday, parking around the stadium can be as expensive as $30-50 per car.
+Park at one of the airport parking lots in SeaTac and hop on the Link Light Rail.
+The trip takes about 30 minutes and the round trip ticket costs about $5.
+On Match day, parking arond the stadium can be as expensive as $30-50 per car.
 The Light Rail is the only way to go.

 Especially for visitors, or for those matches with 7:00pm start times.
 Seattle Southside has plenty of great hotels right by the Link Light Rail.
 I recommend the Hilton Seattle Airport or the Crowne Plaza for easy access to the light rail, high-quality rooms and great rates.